 I recommend parking at either of the far ends of the path if you want to bike the whole stretch and return the same way you came.
 Or you can park near the visitor center and go out and back halfway from there.
 3 miles sounds far, but I was riding really slow — mostly gliding — and it only took me about 15 minutes to go one way end-to-end.

 You cannot park along PCH or in the surrounding free lots which serve the Bolsa Chica Wetlands across PCH.
-The only other nearby parking is down between Seapoint Street and Goldenwest.
-It is a City of Huntington Beach metered lot (see bottom left of this map) where you’ll pay $1.50/hr between 8am and 10pm.
+The only other nearby parking is called Blufftop down between Seapoint Street and Goldenwest.
+It is a City of Huntington Beach metered lot (see bottom left of this map) where you’ll pay $2.25/hr or $2.50/hr during peak season between 8am and 10pm.

 Since this is a State Beach, you’ll find many amenities spaced along the wide path.